DomoKrch/learn_java_with_projects_book/README.md

 Chapter 2 - basic things, but with neat notes about primitive ranges

-Chapter 3 - enjoyed the readings about compiler gotchas with types and casting
+Chapter 3 - enjoyed the readings about compiler subtleties with types and casting